openrewrite/rewrite-docs/java/refactoring-java-source-code/generateconstructorusingfields.md

 ---

 # GenerateConstructorUsingFields

-## Definition
+`GenerateConstructorUsingFields` adds a new constructor to the specified class based on one or more fields on that class.

-`GenerateConstructorUsingFields` builds a new constructor if necessary.
-This transformation visitor is meant to be used on specific classes and so it doesn't have a declarative form.
-This visitor is also generative, so requires a `JavaParser`, which can be built from the styles preserved on the top-level `J.CompilationUnit`.
+This refactoring visitor is a building block for more complex visitors, so it does not have a declarative form.

-## Example
+## Java Definition

 The following refactoring visitor builds a new constructor using all the fields found in a class.